 BOLTS - Critical fasteners are identified on the "Critical Fasteners" drawing in this section.
 All major sections of the Versalift are bolted together and it is vital that these bolts remain tight.
 Visually inspect all the bolts for signs of relative movement.
-Pav particular attention to the load supporting bolts (rotation bearing bolts, pedestal/subframe mounting bolts, platform rotator bolts).
+Pay particular attention to the load supporting bolts (rotation bearing bolts, pedestal/subframe mounting bolts, platform rotator bolts).
 Critical bolts are Torque-Seal marked to provide a quick means of detecting any turning.
 Do not use the lift if the Torque-Seal mark between the bolt head and mounting surface, are not in alignment.
-Refer to Maintenance and Inspection Schedule in Service Procedures Section of the Service Manual for recommended torque procedures and torgue chart specifications.
-Refer to Figure 6.1 and 6.2 for Torque Seal mark conditions.
+Refer to Service Procedures Section, "Maintenance and Inspection Schedule" in the Service Manual for recommended torque procedures and torque chart specifications.
+Refer to Figure 6.1 and 6.2 for Torque-Seal mark conditions.